-The Kelpies - located 14 miles from Stirling these two 30-metre-high horse head sculptures by Andy Scott, are a true feat of engineering.
-You can enjoy The Kelpie Experience with a guided tour.
-Pop in to browse the gift shop and sample some tasty home baking or lunch.
-Free parking is available at the Helix Park car park and also at Falkirk Stadium (a short two minute walk across the road from Helix Park).
-T: 01324 590600 www.thehelix.co.uk from Stirling this former spa town is located at the foot of the stunning Ochil Hills, north of Stirling on town's Airthrey Estate, play host to the University of Stirling, founded in 1967.
+Bridge of Allan - located 3 miles from Stirling this former spa town is located at the foot of the stunning Ochil Hills, north of Stirling on Allan Water.
+The grounds of the town's Airthrey Estate, play host to the University of Stirling, founded in 1967.
 Browse through shops, restaurants and hotels as well a leisure centre and a golf club.
+Day 3